HackerManOSU/TellTail/living document.md

 - **Backend testing** uses PyTorch scripts to verify model inference correctness.

 **Backend Testing Approach:**
-- A PyTorch-based script authored by Raed Kabir is used to validate the cat breed classification model.
+- A PyTorch-based script used to validate the cat breed classification model.
 - The script:
   - Loads a trained ResNet50-based model.
   - Applies image preprocessing and transformations.